New Jersey Alternative Teacher Certification

 Certificate of Eligibility

-Candidates must also take and pass the appropriate Praxis II exams for the subject area(s) and grade level(s) to be taught.
-Once a CE is issued, candidates may teach while fulfilling the 200 clock hour alternate training center program requirement.
+Candidates must also take and pass the appropriate Praxis content-area exams for the subject area(s) and grade level(s) to be taught.
+Once a CE is issued, candidates may teach while fulfilling the 200 clock-hour alternate training center program requirement.

 In New Jersey, career and technical education (CTE) candidates pursuing alternate route licensure must attend the CTE certification program at Brookdale Community College.
 CTE teacher candidates follow the Certificate of Eligibility (CE) route as do all other alternative route educators in New Jersey.
 However, prospective CTE educators may use employment experience in the occupational area to be taught to supplement their application, and may only require an associate’s rather than a bachelor’s degree.
 In addition, if the occupational area to be taught requires a state-issued license or certificate to practice, the applicant must hold the corresponding license or certificate.